AnthonySteele/anthonysteele.github.io/StandardChecks.md

 There is lots to do  here, each package is unique.

 Managing packages dependencies and updates is an often underrated skill - it's not coding and it doesn't get taught but it is important.
 After all, what's the point of writing code and packaging it the new code never gets used?
-It's sometime hard to get right, and the commits are not very easy to read - all that the commit shows is that some version numbers change, and others do not.
+It's sometimes hard to get right, and the commits are not very easy to read - all that the commit shows is that some version numbers change, and others do not.

 Ease of doing it depends on the package, and understanding them comes with experience.
 [In general, minor version increments are safe, but major versions may make breaking changes](http://semver.org/).